vileroze/E-COMMERCE-STORE/README.md

 # E-COMMERCE-STORE
-* Contains code for the website of the e-commerce store (database used: ORACLE in localhost)
+* Contains demo of what the ecommerce looks like  (database used: ORACLE in localhost)
 * Also contains <strong> Screenshots </strong> of the website inside the <strong> PICTORIAL </strong> folder (Oracle and PHP interfaces)